ItayRosen/Probus/README.md

 ---

-I created this project after finding (and reporting) vulnerabilities in my chain of dependencies (n8n, AI sdk, langraphjs and more), to help other developers better secure their code before a malicious actor does.
+I created this project after finding (and reporting) vulnerabilities in my chain of dependencies (n8n, AI sdk, langraphjs and more), to help other developers better secure their code before a malicious actor takes advantage.

 ## What it does